How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 banaction = ufw

-Restart Fail2Ban to apply the change, then trigger a test ban to confirm UFW receives the rule:
+Restart Fail2Ban to apply the change.
+Once a ban triggers (or you manually ban an IP with fail2ban-client set sshd banip), confirm UFW received the rule:

 sudo systemctl restart fail2ban